DePoyster/cosc1350_breakout/README.md

 4. Uncomment the lines of code in the draw function to make the ball's position change.

-5. Bounce the ball off the wall by comparing xPos and the boundries of the game, and negating xMoveDist.
+5. Bounce the ball off the wall by comparing xPos and the boundaries of the game, and negating xMoveDist.

 *hint: if(xPos > canvas.width - ballRadius) xMoveDist = -xMoveDist;*